A loan to help your business grow at the speed you need.

 First, do I qualify?

 You’re eligible for an OnDeck business loan if your credit score is 500 or higher, your business is at least one year old and it makes at least $100,000 annually.
 However, the average OnDeck customer has a business that’s been around for seven years and earns $450,000.
-The majority of OnDeck customers have a credit score of at least 660.
+The majority of OnDeck customers also have a credit score of at least 660.

 How does a small business loan through OnDeck work?

 OnDeck looks at at cash flow and business success when determining a decision, rather than just your credit score.
 You can choose between short- and long-term loans, ranging from $5,000 to $500,000.
+Loan terms run from 3 to 36 months, giving you a flexible payment period that suits your business.

 Top three benefits of OnDeck small business loans